What to Do About Cat Excessive Grooming Too Much Licking and Scratching Can Harm Your Cat

 Cats learn to groom by watching their mothers clean themselves when they are kittens.
 If a cat was taken from their mother too soon or if their mother never learned grooming habits herself, a cat may need help staying well-groomed.

-In addition, some older cats become unable to groom, like if they suffer from joint pain, or become overweight.
+In addition, some older cats become unable to groom if they suffer from joint pain or become overweight.
 Both conditions can make it difficult for a cat to get at the nooks and crannies where they used to spend so much time.
 Cats with medical problems may also find it hard to groom.

 Grooming Tips